The Ultimate Guide to DIY Composting in 6 Steps

 The first step is deciding where to compost.
 If you have a backyard, you can compost directly on the ground in a pile, or use a compost bin to keep things neat.
 If you live in an apartment or have limited outdoor space, you can compost in a small container on your balcony or in a corner of your yard.

 Compost Bins: These can be purchased or homemade.
-You can use old cans with holes drilled for airflow, build one from wooden pallets, or use wire mesh.
+You can use old trash cans with holes drilled for airflow, build one from wooden pallets, or use wire mesh.
 A compost tumbler, which rotates to make turning the compost easier, is also a good option if you want something more advanced.

 Compost Pile: If you have space, simply start a pile on bare soil in your yard.
 This is the simplest method, but keep in mind it can look a little messy.